Why Spot-Checking Tank Shells or Tank Roofs for Corrosion is Not Sufficient

 The prediction of how and where corrosion exists on tank shells and roofs is rather tricky to determine.
-It is influenced by many parameters such as tank content, environment, weather conditions, loading and offloading rate, and much more.
+It is influenced by many parameters such as tank contents, environment, weather conditions, loading and offloading rate, and much more.
 Therefore, it is vital to get excellent and representative data over large sections of the tank surface.
 With spot checks, this is not possible because it provides a limited number of data points on a measurement scanline.
-These scanlines are described in inspection guidelines such as EEMUA-159 or API-653.
+These scanlines are described in inspection guidelines such as EEMUA 159 or API 653.

-Corrosion can be very localized and present itself in horizontal corrosion patterns as shown in Figure 1.
+Corrosion can be very localized and present itself in horizontal corrosion patterns as seen in Figure 1.

-The corrosion pattern extends around the circumference of the tank on the bottom course 20 to 30 centimeters (8 to 12 inches) below the weld.
+In this case, the corrosion pattern extends around the circumference of the tank on the bottom course 20 to 30 centimeters (8 to 12 inches) below the weld.
 When in-service spot checks are performed on the outside of the tank, the chances of missing defects would be significant.
-A B-scan scanline crawler such as the Scorpion 2 likely would have detected and registered the small corrosion spots.
+A B-scan scanline crawler such as Scorpion 2 likely would have detected and registered the small corrosion spots.
 If these spots can be seen on all scanlines taken around the tank surface, the corrosion pattern would also be detected.
-Once found, the decision could be made to increase the inspection with an even more dense inspection data system such as the Silverwing RMS PA raster scanner.
+Once found, the decision could be made to increase the inspection with an even more dense inspection data system such as the RMS PA raster scanner.

-Not only does the Scorpion 2 crawler provide a complete B-scan scanline of the tank shell and roof thickness, it also handles this task much more efficiently than any other inspection method currently available.
+Not only does Eddyfi Technologies’ Scorpion 2 crawler provide a complete B-scan scanline of the tank shell and roof thickness, but also handles this task much more efficiently than any other inspection method.

-One of the reasons for this is that the Scorpion crawler has an inspection speed of 180mm (7in) per second.
-This means that on a 22m (72 ft) tall tank, a scanline would take little over two minutes.
-As the Scorpion collects data every 1mm (0.04in), a total of 22,000 data points are available to evaluate the wall thickness condition on that single scan.
-As we can see in Figure 2, the data presented in an Excel graph clearly demonstrates how the tank wall thickness is distributed along the vertical axis of the tank.
+One of the reasons for this is that the Scorpion 2 crawler can inspect 180 millimeters (7 inches) per second.
+This means that on a 22-meter (72-foot) tall tank, a scanline would take a little over two minutes.
+As the Scorpion 2 collects data every 1 millimeter (0.04 inch), a total of 22,000 data points are available to evaluate the wall thickness condition on that single scan.
+As we can see in Figure 3, the data presented in an Excel graph clearly demonstrates how the tank wall thickness is distributed along the vertical axis of the tank.
 Collecting such a high number of data points poses a new challenge when it comes to reporting on the data, but we’ll come back to that shortly.

 The Scorpion 2 is also entirely battery operated, allowing for easy non-irrigated deployment anywhere in the field.